Self-agency

 Self-agency, also known as the phenomenal will, is the sense that actions are self-generated.
 Scientist Benjamin Libet was the first to study it, concluding that brain activity predicts the action before one even has conscious awareness of his or her intention to act upon that action (see Neuroscience of free will).
+However an empirical study in 2019 shows that readiness potentials (agent-independent brain activity) were absent for deliberate decisions, and preceded arbitrary decisions only.

-Daniel Wegner later defined the three criteria of self-agency: priority, exclusivity, and consistency.
+Daniel Wegner defined the three criteria of self-agency: priority, exclusivity, and consistency.
 According to Wegner, priority means that an action must be planned before the action is initiated.
 The interval between the action and the effect is known as the intentional binding.
 Another criterion for self-agency is exclusivity, which means the effect is due to the person's action and not because of other potential causes for the effect.
 The last criterion Wegner suggested was consistency.
 Consistency means that one's planned action must occur as planned.

 Internal motor cues are also an indicator in deciding whether an action occurred through self-agency, and can be measured by the generation of movement.
 If the predicted sensory state matches the actual sensory state, then self-agency has likely occurred.
-No models that predict agency have ever been proved.
+No models that predict agency have ever been proven.

 Self-agency as inference under uncertainty

 Fritz Heider and Marianne Simmel conducted a seminal work on the perception of external causal events.
 Work on attribution of agency to oneself, however, began with Benjamin Libet's conclusion that brain activity predictive of action precedes conscious awareness of the intention to act, which was later refuted (Neuroscience of free will).
 Since this demonstration psychologists have been trying to determine the relationship between the sense of agency, also known as the phenomenal will, and actual self-agency.

 Daniel Wegner's book The Illusion of Conscious Will (Illusion of control) posits the phenomenal will as the illusory product of post hoc inference.
 Sense of agency, on this view, is a product of fallible post hoc inference rather than infallible direct access to one's conscious force of will.
 The attribution of self-agency is made most strongly when the following three conditions are met: priority, exclusivity, and consistency.
 Thus, one's action must be the exclusive potential cause of the event (exclusivity), one must have had prior thoughts or plans about the action before it occurred (priority), and the action that occurred must match the action that was planned (consistency).
 An inference of self-agency is thus made under at least three parameters of uncertainty.

+On the contrary, neuroscientist Kevin Mitchell believes that self-agency (free will) is real and biologically grounded, not an illusion.
+He argues that freedom exists in degrees, emerging through evolution as living beings gained more control, self-modeling, and capacity for conscious choice.
+For Mitchell, agency means the brain’s ability to pause, reflect, and select actions based on goals and values, even within biological and environmental constraints.